neverRare/stick-docs/reference/language/for.md

     greetings.push("Hello \(name)!")
 ```

-Or we can iterate without a variable.
+Or we can iterate without an iteration variable.

 ```stick
 count = 0